top of page

 ABOUT THE COMPANION GUIDE TO EARTH

-As a practical, interdisciplinary exercise in preserving the comprehension of protracted ‘waste’ legacies, and maintaining long-term record retention of related materials over intervals of geological time, the foundation is developing a 'Companion Guide to Earth' for geosynchronous orbit.
-This ‘Companion Guide’ artefact will serve as an experimental platform for exploring baseline communication of ‘essential’ resources for deep-time archaeology and planetary stewardship applications, under the operating assumption of a unidirectional ‘interrupted’ transfer of information; examining the theoretical and semiotic limits of simply conveying a signified meaning, across expansive ‘broken’ periods of time, using isolated a priori artefacts of material culture.
-Generally, time capsules and similar archival devices become redundant antiques of their creator’s lifetime, traditions and other customs once removed from associated cultural, social, linguistic and semiotic influences, leading to commensurability challenges as these communities gradually diverge.
+As a practical, multidisciplinary exercise in preserving the comprehension of and specific focus for our unique archival contents, the foundation is developing a 'Companion Guide to Earth' for storage in geosynchronous orbit.
+This ‘Companion Guide’ artefact will simply serve as an experimental platform for progressively exploring the baseline communication of ‘essential’ resources for deep-time archaeology and planetary stewardship applications, all under the operating assumption of a unidirectional ‘interrupted’ transfer of information; examining the theoretical and semiotic limits of simply conveying a signified meaning, across expansive ‘broken’ periods of time, using isolated a priori artefacts of material culture.

-The long-term communication of 'essential' information is of moral and ethical interest to a number of global stewardship entities including bioethics observatories, climate/ biosphere regulators, planetary protection authorities, and hazardous waste custodians, as well as international communities who wish to preserve artifices of cultural heritage for the benefit of their descendants; records which should be responsibly committed to multi-generational memory for the long-term sustainability of our common home.
-Humanity is now authoring this indelible legacy of Earth through the various pioneering artefacts that enable protracted record-retention (such as the archives of our partnering organisations Memory of Mankind, the Long Now Foundation and Arch Mission Foundation) and other personalised ‘gestures to eternity’.
-However, the creation of suitable 'primers' and tailored libraries that may be commensurable to the gamut of unknowable, distant recipients is largely underexplored, and necessitates intensive cooperation across disciplines that may otherwise seem unconnected.
+Generally, artefacts such as time capsules and similar archival devices become redundant antiques of their creator’s lifetime, traditions and other customs once removed from associated cultural, social, linguistic and semiotic influences, leading to commensurability challenges as these communities gradually diverge over ever-growing expanses of time.
+Outside these engaging pursuits in cultural endowment, the long-term communication of 'essential' information is of paramount moral and ethical interest to a number of global stewardship entities including bioethics observatories, climate/ biosphere regulators, planetary protection authorities, and hazardous waste custodians, as well as international communities who wish to preserve artifices of cultural heritage for the benefit of their descendants; records which should be responsibly committed to multi-generational memory for the long-term sustainability of our common home.
+Humanity is now authoring these indelible legacies of Earth through the various pioneering technological artefacts that enable protracted record-retention (such as the archives of our partnering organisations Memory of Mankind, the Long Now Foundation and Arch Mission Foundation) and other personalised ‘gestures to eternity’.
+However, it remains to be seen whether dense archival datasets may adequately convey any comprehensible information across deep time without factoring in the technical research conducted on the intricate sign-relationships governing how information is symbolically encoded and represented between communicating parties (a challenge that is inherently semiotical, and one that warrants multidisciplinary engagement across cultural boundaries).
+We should not assume any dense corpus of information assembled for present-day consumption would be comprehensible, relatable, or even relevant, to any distant human civilisations.
+Rather, we should focus on building the foundation of archival databases from the 'ground-up' for any specific application, and then tailor our communication strategies to meet these definitive criteria.

-It is acknowledged that this 'Companion Guide to Earth' artefact will likely never be recovered from Geosynchronous orbit.
-Despite this, our simple, creative exercise aims to promote long-term thinking and stewardship planning, while establishing a suitable platform to further foster research within the semiotics dilemma of conveying information across generations in a legible manner — either through infrequent encounters with space/time-capsule artefacts, or enduring memory-retention schemes.
-Such captivating journeys into the unknowns of space and time, are highly engaging and tap into an emotive desire for long-term thinking, which may only prove beneficial for adapting our minds towards deep time planning and stewardship prospects.
+At present, this experimental capsule will be fabricated and bolted to an unspecified communication satellite which will reside within a stable geostationary orbit for the duration of its operational lifespan — a delivery system akin to ‘The Last Pictures’ project.
+As such, after the satellites active phase has ended (and in accordance with intergovernmental guidance for decongesting vital zones of Earth orbit), the defunct satellite will then be manoeuvred into a permanent geosynchronous ‘graveyard’ orbit (approximately 35,785 ± 200 km from Earth’s Equator).
+It is acknowledged that this small, inconspicuous ‘Companion Guide to Earth’ artefact will likely never be recovered from this very stable graveyard orbit.
+Despite this discrepancy, our simple, creative exercise aims to promote long-term thinking and stewardship planning, while establishing a suitable test platform to foster further research within the semiotics dilemma of conveying information across generations in a legible manner — either through infrequent encounters with space/time-capsule artefacts, or enduring memory-retention schemes like national archival programmes.
+Such captivating journeys into the unknowns of deep space and cosmic time are highly engaging, and tap into an emotive desire for long-term thinking, which may only prove beneficial for adapting our minds towards deep time planning and stewardship prospects.

 SELECT PRESS ARTICLES